OpenTermsArchive/contrib-versions/Couchsurfing/Privacy Policy.md

 Couchsurfing.com Privacy Policy

-Effective Date: April 3, 2015
+Effective Date: August 30, 2016

 Please read our Privacy Policy carefully to get a clear understanding of how we collect, use, disclose, protect and otherwise handle information about you.
+By using Couchsurfing services, you consent to the collection and use of your data as described in this Privacy Policy.

 This Privacy Policy describes: